magnetic-lab/magla/readme.md

 using the creation methods in the optimal order.

 Each creation method will return the created `MaglaEntity` or in the case that a record already exists, creation will abort and return the found record instead.
-To instead return an `EntityAlreadyExistsError`, you must call the `magla.Root.create` method directly and pass the 'return_existing=False` parameter.
+To instead throw an `EntityAlreadyExistsError`, you must call the `magla.Root.create` method directly and pass the 'return_existing=False` parameter.
 example: